Milham Ford School: Expansion at Cowley Place

 In 1904, Emma and Jane Moody sold the school to the Church Education Corporation.
 The Corporation acquired the school in connection with Cherwell Hall, a women's teacher training college which it had established on a neighbouring site in 1900 and the two institutions fell under joint management until 1908.
 When Miss Dodd took over as headmistress in 1905, Milham was described as consisting of "three picturesque but scholastically inconvenient cottages" and in 1906 the school was rebuilt with a view to accommodating up to 225 pupils; the Corporation also established a boarding house to be "run along Cheltenham lines".

 Pupils at this time were taught by a "staff of women graduates" which included student teachers from Cherwell Hall who were expected to spend a term teaching at Milham as part of their practical training; the student teachers were drawn from universities in the United Kingdom, Canada and India.
 In 1906, The Times reported that the curriculum made special reference to Oxford's historical and literary associations and that each girl had a school garden.

 In 1908, Oxford City Council approached Milham as part of its programme to increase the number of secondary places in the City.
 The management of the school was separated from that of Cherwell Hall and a new board of governors was created.
-In 1923 the school was sold to the City of Oxford as the Local Education Authority (LEA), as the governors could not meet the cost of further expansion.
+In 1923, the school was sold to the City of Oxford as the Local Education Authority (LEA), as the governors could not meet the cost of further expansion.

 After buying the school, the LEA rapidly expanded it by adding huts as extra classrooms.
 One of these huts was used by Magdalen College School and, in 1957, dismantled and re-erected in Cowley as a band hall for the City of Oxford Silver Band.

 In 1939, the school moved to new and larger premises on Marston Road.

-The former school premises were used to teach evacuee children during the Second World War and by the Architecture Department of the College of Technology, Art and Commerce (later part of Brookes University) from 1945-1958 when it was acquired by St Hilda's College.
+The former school premises were used to teach evacuee children during the Second World War and by the Architecture Department of the College of Technology, Art and Commerce (later part of Brookes University) from 1945 to 1958 when it was acquired by St Hilda's College.
 The Milham Ford Building was demolished in 2018.